-Editor’s note: This essay, written by Hans Urs von Balthasar in 1988, was published in the May 2020 issue of KIRCHE heute (Church today) and is republished here in English, in slightly different form, with the kind permission of that publication.
+Editor’s note: This essay, written by Hans Urs von Balthasar in 1988, was published in the May 2020 issue of KIRCHE heute (Church today) and was published by CWR on May 13, 2020, on the occasion of the 100th birthday of Pope Saint John Paul II.
+It is republished/reposted here in English, in slightly different form, with the kind permission of that publication.

 For the 100th birthday of Pope Saint John Paul II on May 18, 2020, we are publishing an essay that the theologian Hans Urs von Balthasar wrote back in 1988.
 The occasion was the tenth anniversary of the papal inauguration of John Paul II, whose pontificate finally lasted 26 years and five and a half months, from October 16, 1978, until his death on April 2, 2005.
 The way in which Hans Urs von Balthasar appraised even then the influence of the Pope from Poland could not be more pertinent and it retains its validity to this day.
 Besides his profoundly Marian character, this retrospect accentuates the preaching of this great Pope, who brought the revelation of Jesus Christ into the world in an entirely new way.
 This emphasis is in keeping with the concern of the Polish Bishops’ Conference to declare John Paul II a “Doctor of the Church” and a “Patron Saint of Europe”, as it announced on October 22, 2019.
 On that occasion the President of the conference, Archbishop Stanisław Gądecki, was quoted as saying: “The pontificate of the Pope from Poland was full of pioneering decisions and important events that changed the appearance of the papacy and influenced the course of European and world history.”

 The spiritual depth of his charismatic personality